biocore/improved-octo-waddle-gpl/README.md

   --help                          Show this message and exit.
 ```

 Note that the multifurcating support relies on GPL code derived from the Genesis project.
-That code and LICENSE can be found under `bp/GPL`.